 Instructors may file a violation through the third week of the quarter following the quarter in which the violation occurred.
 Spring quarter violations may be reported through the end of the third week of the Autumn quarter.

 The violation is filed in the form of a letter of notification to the student.
 Instructors will need to enter a short description of both the violation and the sanction, if any.
 The letter will also include automatically generated text informing the student of the Academic Integrity process.
 Instructors will be able to review the letter before sending to the student.

-Log on to Campus Connect, click on "For Instructors", click Academic Integrity Violation and follow instructions.
-Instructors may also view a step-by-step guide.pdf.
+Log on to Campus Connect, click on "For Instructors", click Academic Integrity Violation, and follow instructions.
+Instructors may also view this step-by-step guide.